wesleyburr/subMaldi/README.md

 # Installing in R

-To install this package in R, a dependency from the BioConductor project are required.
+To install this package in R, begin by downloading the source copy of the package from the releases folder, and install it using type = "source".
+But, before you do this, a dependency from the BioConductor project is required.
 Begin by installing the BioConductor Manager:

     install.packages("BiocManager")